mickkn/projectq1q3/README.md

 Added a application to find and rename strings in the MAP file.
 The application uses a config file which should be semi-colon separated with 2 columns and no empty lines.
 This script will output a *_fixed.map file

-The script will also be able to decompile maps with q3map2
+The script will also be able to decompile maps with q3map2 and create a map specific wad and 24bit folder

 **Usage: It is a GUI**